rosalindfranklininstitute/volume-segmantics/README.md

 ## Requirements

-A machine capable of running CUDA enabled PyTorch version 1.7.1 or greater is required.
-This generally means a reasonably modern NVIDIA GPU.
+Either an Apple Silicon (M1 or M2) Mac (PyTorch version 2 or above) or a machine capable of running CUDA-enabled PyTorch version 1.7.1 or greater is required.
+For the CUDA-enabled version, this generally means a reasonably modern NVIDIA GPU.
 The exact requirements differ according to operating system.
 For example on Windows you will need Visual Studio Build Tools as well as CUDA Toolkit installed see [the CUDA docs](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html) for more details.

 ## Installation